ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 verse of the third Epistle of John&#x27;: &quot;:
 had many things to write, but I will not
 with ink and pen write unt) thee; but I
-trust I shall shortly see thee, and
+trust I shall shortly see thee, and we
+shall speak face to face.&quot; From the
+above interview, a marriage took place
+the ensuing week,-D. D. Gazette.
+Large
 </td></tr></table>

 ---